Sirius9841/excel-automation-toolkit/README.md

 - Separate real missing values from fields a source never contained
 - Review duplicate and missing-value actions before applying them
 - Recover values from known relationships when possible
-- Review statistics, unusual values, and integrity checks
+- Review statistics, unusual values and integrity checks
-- Export cleaned data, a cleaning audit, and a Word report
+- Export cleaned data, a cleaning audit and a Word report

 ## How It Works